How to Set Up Google Search Console

 For most small business owners and marketers, the Domain property is the superior choice.
 It future-proofs your data and ensures you’re not missing critical insights due to protocol variations.

-The slight increase in setup difficulty is worth the long-term benefit of accurate, aggregated reporting.
 The only real exceptions are if you genuinely cannot access DNS records or if you work in a large organisation where different departments need isolated access to specific subdomains.

 Decision Framework: